halans/Replit-WcagInspector/README.md

 1. Fork this project on Replit
 2. The application will automatically use Replit's built-in hosting
 3. Click the 'Run' button to start the server
-4. Your app will be available at your-repl-name.your-username.repl.co
+4. Your app will be available at your-repl-name.replit.app

 ### Deploying on Other Platforms